 2. What characteristics makes it special?
 The transparency of information, the security of the encrypted systems and the decentralization of a process without intermediaries.

 3. What is it for?
-In the First World, it opens the door to new business models: digital micropayments, electric cars, real estate services and online notary, collaborative and decentralized journalism, Industry 4.0, electronic voting, etc. In the Third World, this technology could improve the efficiency of humanitarian aid by reducing costs and increasing aid in remote areas or areas hit by wars and natural disasters.
+In the First World, it opens the door to new business models: digital micropayments, electric car, real estate services and online notary, collaborative and decentralized journalism, Industry 4.0, electronic voting, etc. In the Third World, this technology could improve the efficiency of humanitarian aid by reducing costs and increasing aids in remote or hit areas by wars and natural disasters.

 Blockchain is useful to build trust-based relationships between strangers and, thanks to the smart contracts, automate many of the transactions that currently require human intervention or being trusted by a third party intermediation.

 This tool guarantees to be the engine of the fourth industrial revolution and may change our lives in the not too distant future.
 A technology that will imply a before and after in the way of carrying out daily activities.